adambard/learnxinyminutes-docs/rust.html.markdown

 You can also try out features of Rust with an online compiler at the official [Rust playpen](http://play.rust-lang.org) or on the main [Rust website](http://rust-lang.org).

+If you're looking for Rust projects to build, CodeCrafters has a [Rust track](https://app.codecrafters.io/tracks/rust) where you can recreate popular developer tools from scratch in Rust (e.g Build your own BitTorrent).